 Attendance at the school is taken very seriously and any student missing at any time is of the upmost importance.
-If an U18 student is missing from lessons the group leader would be contacted immediately and the search would continue until an explanation or the student was found.
-If it occurs whilst on an activity or excursion the incident would be reported to the emergency number at the school and the missing student tried to be contacted by mobile phone if possible.
-A leader would stay in the vicinity if necessary, to avoid the whole group being disrupted.
+If an U18 student is missing from lessons, the group leader is contacted immediately and the search continues until an explanation has been given and verified, or the student has been found.
+If it occurs whilst on an activity or excursion, the incident is reported to the emergency number at the school and the missing student contacted by mobile phone if possible.
+A leader stays in the vicinity, if necessary, to avoid the whole group being disrupted.

-The school has a Missing Person Policy which is known to all staff and which gives the following advice:
+The school has a Missing Person Policy which is known to all staff, and which gives the following advice:

-- If someone goes missing, contact anyone you think may know their whereabouts - Emergency SCL International College contact 0044 (0) 799 999 8407 - If you are still concerned contact your local police station - You don't have to wait 24 hours before contacting the police
+- If someone goes missing, contact anyone you think may know their whereabouts - During office hours (from 08:30 to 18:00), contact SCL International College Main Reception on +44(0) 203 141 7539 - Outside office hours (from 18:00 to 08:30), contact SCL International College Emergency Phone on 0044(0)7724062579 - If you are still concerned contact your local police station - You should not wait 24 hours before contacting the police